 Ted: Oh, anybody that behaves badly, that has any track record of behaving like that you shouldn’t be working with them.
 It’s just instantly, if you’re able to, you cannot deal with a borderline personality.

 Ted: Yeah, well, penalty fees are a problem in and of themselves, change orders are a problem.
-Because they are basically slapping the client on the wrist and saying you did something wrong.
-That’s one of the problems that we have in creative services is when the client goes outside the negotiated scope of work, what we typically do is we have a change order that we explain to them that because we’re doing something else now we need to charge them extra dollars.
+Because they are basically slapping the client on the wrist and saying, “You did something wrong.”
+One of the problems that we have in creative services is when the client goes outside the negotiated scope of work, what we typically do is we have a change order that we explain to them that because we’re doing something else now, we need to charge them extra dollars.

-So what I try to do with clients is explain to them that that’s a normal part of human behavior is discovering something new based on the ideas that are being presented, and that’s great because that actually makes the project better.
-But if only established a limited amount of money to do the project, we can’t cover all of those in advance.
-So I like to say think of this budget as this is the budget for the project that we’ve described and then let’s think about having 20% be a potential iteration fee if we decide that we wanna go in a different direction once we have established the first bit of work on the project.
+So what I try to do with clients is explain to them that that a normal part of human behavior is discovering something new based on the ideas that are being presented, and that’s great because that actually makes the project better.
+But if we only established a limited amount of money to do the project, we can’t cover all of those in advance.
+I like to say, “Think of this budget as ‘this is the budget for the project that we’ve described’ and then let’s think about having 20% be a potential iteration fee if we decide that we wanna go in a different direction once we have established the first bit of work on the project.”

-All of a sudden the client is now engaged in the idea that yes, I get it, I get to have input and then of course if it changes the scope of work, that would be a fair thing to do, but that is in fact making the work better.
-So I call it an iteration fee rather than a change order, and I introduce the idea at the beginning of the relationship, not after something has already been done and now there was a change order.
-So it’s a way of thinking about the process as a process which does evolve, and sometimes there needs to be some extra money.
+All of a sudden, the client is now engaged in the idea that, “Yes, I get it.
+I get to have input, and then, of course, if it changes the scope of work, that would be a fair thing to do,” but that is in fact making the work better.
+So I call it an “iteration fee” rather than a change order, and I introduce the idea at the beginning of the relationship, not after something has already been done and now there was a change order.
+It’s a way of thinking about the process as a process which does evolve, and sometimes there needs to be some extra money.
 So we try to get that extra money established up front.